dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 If you're receiving a `Could not deserialize key data` or `JWT token` error, refer to the following causes and solutions:

 - **Error: `Could not deserialize key data`**
-  - Possible causes &mdash; This might be due incorrect copying or the not including dashes or commented lines.
+  - Possible causes &mdash; This could be because of mistakes like not copying correctly, missing dashes, or leaving out commented lines.
   - Solution &mdash; You can either manually type the key values or copy the key from its source and paste it into a text editor to verify it before using it in dbt Cloud.

 - **Error: `JWT token`**
-  - Possible causes &mdash; When connecting to Snowflake, dbt gets a JWT token valid for only 60 seconds.
+  - Possible causes &mdash; This could be transient issue between Snowflake and dbt Cloud.
+When connecting to Snowflake, dbt gets a JWT token valid for only 60 seconds.
 If there's no response from Snowflake within this time, you might see a `JWT token is invalid` error in dbt Cloud.
-Snowflake's 60-second token rule can sometimes reveal issues like NTP server synchronization problems (server clocks not aligned), network latency, or token problems.
-  - Solution &mdash; Confirm mismatches between Snowflake's expected public or private keys or any Snowflake connection parameter errors (such as incorrect login details).
+  - Solution &mdash; This requires dbt being able to retry connections to Snowflake.<br /><br />
+  - Possible causes &mdash; The public key was not entered correctly in Snowflake.
+  - Solution &mdash; You can confirm and enter Snowflake's public key.
 Additionally, you can reach out to Snowflake for help or refer to this Snowflake doc for more info: [Key-Based Authentication Failed with JWT token is invalid Error](https://community.snowflake.com/s/article/Key-Based-Authentication-Failed-with-JWT-token-is-invalid-Error).